seannyD/VideoGameDialogueCorpusPublic/data/Horizon/HorizonZeroDawn/README.md

 For reference: Tutorial on flashpoints (emotional choices) - https://www.youtube.com/watch?v=CoXiKE8uTo8 19:00.

-Janeva's dialogue does not feature in the data source.
-However: https://horizon.fandom.com/wiki/Janeva: "Janeva's gender is not stated.
-Given that they insist to Aloy that they are "not one of [her] sisters", it is possible that they are either trans-masculine, nonbinary, or merely prefers pronouns opposite to their birth gender.
-However Janeva has not stated any pronouns."
+Janeva is read as trans by players: https://horizon.fandom.com/wiki/Janeva: "Janeva's gender is not stated.
+Given that they insist to Aloy that they are "not one of [her] sisters", it is possible that they are either trans-masculine, nonbinary, or merely prefers pronouns opposite to their birth gender."
+Though the implication that only men can be soldiers, and that Janeva chose to be a soldier, seems to be strong suggestion that Janeva has changed their gender.

 The Counselor dialogue seems to be two characters, one male, one female.